PattexPattex/MusicGods/README.md

 If you want to edit the source code, please do so under the conditions of the MIT license.

 After importing the project, simply execute `gradlew build` in the command line.
-To build a working distribution, use `gradlew assembleDist` or `gradlew assembleShadowDist`.

 If you wish to contribute code to this bot, please open a pull request.